 Navigating Federal Stimulus and the CARES Act

-SFF partner Financial Management Associates (FMA) is providing resources, tools, public clinics, and advice to help all Bay Area nonprofits access the parts of the federal stimulus and response resources (CARES Act) that pertain to nonprofits.
-Please visit FMA’s website and the Paycheck Protection Program Toolbox for more information and recorded webinars that were offered to our nonprofit partners and grantees.
+Financial Management Associates (FMA) is providing resources, tools, public clinics, and advice to help all Bay Area nonprofits access the parts of the federal stimulus and response resources (CARES Act) that pertain to nonprofits.
+Visit FMA’s Paycheck Protection Program Toolbox for more information including recorded webinars that were offered to our nonprofit partners and grantees.